 Zim stayed in the Twin Towers for approximately their whole lifetime.
 On September 11th, 2001, there were only thirty-five workers, a skeleton sales staff, left in its offices.
 According to Crain's New York Business, the upper-level managers had moved to Norfolk, others had been laid off.
 The article in Crain's reports that the staff left behind survived.8

-It's impossible not to notice that Norfolk, Zim's new home after leaving the towers, is not only close to the other city in Mossad's playground - Washington D.C. - but also a gigantic naval hub, a center of military and maritime activity that the coming "War on Terrorism" would make far more active.
+It's impossible not to notice that Norfolk, Zim's new home after leaving the towers, is not only close to the other city in Mossad's playground - Washington D.C. - but also a gigantic naval hub, a center of military and maritime activity that the coming "War on Terror" would make far more active.

 Given that Zim's remaining staff did survive the September 11th attacks, Zim Shipping's long stay in the Twin Towers seems both propitious and improbable.
 How improbable?
 Here's a rough estimate.
 Suppose it requires six months to move a small company.
 In a twenty-five year period, there would be fifty evenly spaced opportunities to move.
 Zim picked the last possible opportunity: optimizing both the survival of its staff, and its longevity in the middle of what Ostrovsky called "Mossad's playground."
 The improbability of Zim's long, long occupancy and lucky departure might be measured by the improbability of picking this last opportunity to move: roughly one in fifty.
 That's about the chance of picking a chosen card out of a deck: not a miracle, but not likely.
 If you saw someone do it, you'd think it was a neat trick.
 You'd wonder how it was done.